 - It’s gentle on sensitive skin: If you have highly sensitive skin, chances are that you’ll find a soapy body wash irritating.
 However, a soap free body wash lacks the alkaline solutions found in soap, so they shouldn’t irritate sensitives skins.

-- Moisturizes: Soap free body washes generally contain moisturizers in small quantities.
+- Moisturize: Soap free body washes generally contain moisturizers in small quantities.
 Moisturizers help to keep your skin glowing and help prevent skin dryness.

 Now that we know the benefits of soap free body washes, let’s see some of the ones we most preferred.